smartdevicelink/sdl_evolution/proposals/NNNN-font-styles.md

 With this implementation, the whole line of text has to have the same font style.
 It's not possible to bold only a part of a line of text.
 Also this adds some HMI complexity.

-Currently not considering these as no current or immediate need:
+Currently not considering these as there is no current or immediate need:
 - SendLocation
 - Media clock
 - Media track